COVID-19 Accuplacer Placement Testing Update

 Because much of your education path can rely on placement testing, we encourage you to do some preparation before you take the test.
 Consider taking a practice test to become familiar with the format and the type of questions you will be asked.
 Shawnee uses the Accuplacer Next Generation test as its placement testing tool.
 To take a practice Accuplacer test, go to: Practice and be Prepared for Accuplacer.

 In addition, if you have been out of school for more than one year, it is suggested that you refresh your memory regarding mathematics concepts, especially algebra and geometry, before taking the placement test.
-Khan Academy is a good, free resource for this review: visit their website.
+Khan Academy is a good, free resource for this review.

 Placement for Degree Seeking Students